ericelliott/rtype/README.md

 connect(options: Object) => connection: Object
 ```

-Furthermore you can omit the name of a parameter if need be:
+You can omit the name of a parameter if need be:
 ```js
 String.isString(Any) => Boolean
 ```